-- 19.1.
-The School ensures that regular guidance and training is arranged on induction and at regular intervals thereafter so that staff and volunteers understand what is expected of them by this policy and have the necessary knowledge and skills to carry out their roles. - 19.2.
+The School ensures that regular guidance and training is arranged at regular intervals so that staff and volunteers understand what is expected of them by this policy and have the necessary knowledge and skills to carry out their roles.

 The level and frequency of training depends on the role of the individual member of staff and the need for them to complete risk assessments as part of their role.